tsugicloud/website/user/pages/01.home/_carousel/carousel.md

         background_image_description: 'IT Staff'
     -
         heading: 'Commercial Hosting for Tsugi'
-        description: 'There are companies working to provide commercial, scalable, and cloud based hosting for Tsugi.'
+        description: 'You can purchase commercial hosting for Tsugi from Learning Experiences.'
         background_image: hero-slide-3.jpg
         background_image_description: 'Commercial Hosting for Tsugi'
     -